Donald Kingdon: Early life

-Kingdon, who was born in November 1883, was the son of Walter Kingdon.
-He was educated at Eastbourne College, and at St John's College, Cambridge.
+Kingdon, who was born in November 1883, was the son of Walter Kingdon, of North Foreland, Kent, and Mary Elizabeth Billing, who was the daughter of John Billing FSA.
+He was educated at Eastbourne College, and at St John's College, Cambridge, and at Inner Temple, at which he was called to the bar in 1905.

 Career

 Kingdon worked for the Colonial Service in Gambia as an Inspector of Schools and Legal Assistant, and later was a member of the country's Legislative Council.
 He was Attorney-General of Uganda, and he was in 1918 appointed as Attorney-General of the Gold Coast.
 He was a Knight Bachelor.

 Kingdon was appointed as the head of a commission to investigate the 1929 and 1930 insurrections against taxation in the Calabar and Owerri Provinces that killed 55 people.
 The commission report found that inadequate police training and undue restriction on the investigation of criminality contributed to the violations of law.